• Skip to primary navigation

 These homemade Vegemite and Cheese Scrolls are just like the ones you buy at Baker’s Delight – but even better!
 They are yeast free, so you can have them ready to enjoy in less than an hour and both regular and Thermomix instructions are included.

-Vegemite and Cheese Scrolls on a marble platter
+Vegemite and Cheese Scrolls sitting on a round wooden board with a checkered tea towel underneath.

 This recipe requires just a few ingredients to put together, and as these scrolls are yeast free, you will be enjoying them in no time at all.